 Theft by Unlawful Taking of Movable Property is the most common type of theft charge in New Jersey for a motor vehicle.
 Theft by Unlawful Taking of Movable Property is commonly referred to as Motor Vehicle Theft.

 The law defines motor vehicle theft as a third-degree crime, which has a punishment of up to five years in state prison.
 Also, New Jersey Statute 2C:20-2.1 imposes an additional fine and mandatory suspension of your driver’s license.
 For a first offense, the fine is an additional $500 and a one-year loss of your license.
-For a second offense, the fine is an additional $1,000 and two-year loss of your license.
+For a second offense, the fine is an additional $1,000 and a two-year loss of your license.
 A third offense requires a fine of an additional $1,000 and a ten-year loss of your license.

 Usually, New Jersey law carries a presumption that the first offense of a third-degree crime like Motor Vehicle Theft will not result in state prison; however, this presumption does not apply to theft of a motor vehicle.